raspberrypi/picotool/README.md

         --sign
             Sign the encrypted file
         --no-clear
-            Don't clear all of SRAM on load --pin-xip-sram
+            Don't clear all of main SRAM on load --pin-xip-sram
             Pin XIP SRAM on load
     File to load from